Key Stage 1 (yr1/2): 2025 - 2026

 PE days

-Tuesday - Dance with Mts Whenman
+Tuesday - Dance with Mrs Whenman

 Wear PE uniform to school (yellow t-shirt, blue shorts, jogging bottoms/leggings when cold & suitable footwear) for all PE sessions.